-Hurricanes and storms this season caused an estimated $35 to $40 billion in damage.
+Hurricanes and storms during the 2020 hurricane season caused $60 to $65 billion in damage.
 Though Florida held on despite landfall from Hurricane Sally and two landfalls from Hurricane Eta, it’s a stark reminder of how important it is to protect your property.

 Hurricane shutters can help you do that by keeping windows intact and keeping rain out.
 They can also qualify you for more wind mitigation credits that reduce your home insurance premium.

 The last section of your wind mitigation report – that is, the inspection that shows how wind resistant your home is – addresses how your home’s windows and doors are protected from flying debris.
 The inspector will check for shatterproof windows, bracing on the garage door, hurricane-rated doors, and hurricane shutters.

 Hurricane shutters are an easy way to make sure your home gets this credit.